broadinstitute/gnomad-browser/browser/help/topics/constraint.md

 We used the MANE select transcripts of protein-coding genes as defined by GENCODE v39.

-We removed transcripts that lacked a methionine at the start of the coding sequence, a stop codon at the end of coding sequence, or were indivisible by three, which left 19,704 transcripts.
-Additionally, we excluded 517 transcripts that had zero observed variants when removing exons with a median depth < 1 as well as 556 transcripts that had either (1) far too many synonymous and missense variants as determined by a Z score (p < 10-4 and 10-3, respectively) or (2) far too few synonymous and missense variants as determined by a Z score (p < 10-4 and 10-3, respectively).
-When all outliers were removed, there were 18,629 transcripts left for analyses.
+We excluded 165 transcripts that had zero observed variants when removing exons with a median depth < 1 as well as 31,991 transcripts that had either (1) far too many synonymous and missense variants as determined by a Z score (p < 10<sup>-4</sup> and 10<sup>-3</sup>, respectively) or (2) far too few synonymous and missense variants as determined by a Z score (p < 10<sup>-4</sup> and 10<sup>-3</sup>, respectively).
+When all outliers were removed, there were 13,313 transcripts left for analyses.

 #### Observed variant count